This Week's Question: How do I get my business name out there?

 Then I want you to look at it and say does it look like it came from the same company?
 Is it recognizable?
 Then I want you to read the copy, is it relatable?
 Are you getting your message out there correctly?
 And then last, I want you to look at it all, and say what aren't I doing right now and pick one more marketing tactic, and do more marketing to take action.

-If you have any questions please give us a call we're happy to help, and don't forget to like and subscribe!
+If you're talking with marketing agencies in Lancaster, make sure you give us a call.
+Our marketing company specializes in small businesses in Central PA.
+We're happy to help, and don't forget to like and subscribe!